 This leisurely path circumnavigates Johnson Lake and provides wonderful views of the surrounding peaks, such as Cascade Mountain and Mt.
 Rundle.
 It is a fantastic way to spend part of the day at Johnson Lake, where you can also enjoy one of Banff’s only beaches and boating on the lake.

-Note: Check for closures prior to going to the lake, as there is fisheries management occurring there in May/June 2017.
+Note: Check for closures with Park Canada prior to going to the lake, as there is fisheries management occurring there throughout 2018.

 Access: Johnson Lake parking lot, off the Lake Minnewanka Scenic Drive